 For some living in an apartment community with a communal laundry room, the ins and outs of laundry room etiquette are either new or uncertain.
 The most basic rule of the laundry room is to be courteous of others.
 While many people know exactly how to navigate the communal laundry room, some have yet to be initiated.

-Here is a brief list of do’s and don’ts of apartment laundry room etiquette that will keep you from having to deal with hassle or headaches when doing the chore of washing clothes in your apartment building!
+Here is a brief list of do’s and don’ts of apartment laundry room etiquette to keep hassles or headaches to a minimum!

-First of all, don’t leave your clothes in the washer/dryer indefinitely.
-This is inconsiderate to other people and can cause your clothes to be removed, and even tossed on the floor by another impatient resident.
+First of all, don’t leave your clothes in the washer or dryer indefinitely.
+This is inconsiderate to other people and your clothes will be removed by another impatient resident.

 Instead, only do laundry when you have the time to see a load through the washer and the dryer.
-While it may take a while for you to find the time, it sure beats having your clothes dirtied by being tossed aside or collecting mold from being left in the washer for too long.
+While it takes time, it beats having your clothes tossed aside or collecting mold from being left in the washer for too long.